cypherpunk-academy/2064/en/004_2064_Vulnerabilities in Computers.md

 "That went too fast.
 That was a computer program, wasn't it?"

-Lilly: "Sure! xxx I was writing on it all night.
+Lilly: "Sure!
+I was writing on it the whole evening yesterday.
 This morning I only entered one command and ..."

 Sigur: "But how did that work?
 I had it all sealed up.